AdaCore/gnatcoverage/doc/gnatcov/consolidation.rst

-The production of consolidated coverage reports can proceed either directly from a set of source or binary traces produced by the executions, or from a set of pre-computed partial results latched in what we refer to as :term:`coverage checkpoints`, which offer a lot of advanced capabilities.
+The production of consolidated coverage reports can proceed either directly from a set of source or binary traces produced by the executions, or from a set of pre-computed partial results latched in what we refer to as :term:`coverage checkpoints <Coverage Checkpoint>`, which offer a lot of advanced capabilities.
 The following sections illustrate various combinations of the possibilities.

 .. toctree::
    :maxdepth: 2